writethedocs/www/docs/guide/writing/beginners-guide-to-docs.rst

 Get people to use your code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Just like code comments explain the *why* and not the *how*, code documentation states the *why* behind the code.
+Just like code comments explain the *why* and not the *how*, software documentation states the *why* behind the code.
 Good documentation solves a few
 common reasons people won't use your code: